South Carolina Fair Housing Act: An Overview

 • Screening tenants discriminatorily based on their race, color, nationality, or any other protected class.

-• Asking discriminatory questions to potential tenants.
+• Asking discriminatory questions to potential tenants, such as asking their national origin.

 • Advertising your property in a manner that discourages certain groups of people from applying.

-Yes, there are.
+Yes, there are exemptions to the Act.
 Exemptions include:

 • Members-only private organizations or clubs.